calipsow/react-native-starter-kit/documentations/context-provider/Modal_Context.md

-# ModalProvider and ModalContext
+# Modal Context

 The `ModalProvider` wraps the React application or specific components to provide an easy way to manage and display modals based on different triggers such as user actions or application events.
-The `ModalContext` allows descendant components to control modal visibility and content dynamically.

 ## Features